Sentia/zai-payment/docs/virtual_accounts.md

 ## Complete Example

-Here's a complete workflow showing how to create a virtual account with proper error handling:
+Here's a complete workflow showing how to list and create virtual accounts with proper error handling:

 ```ruby
 require 'zai_payment'